Project Period: 2013 - Present

 Background: Bowman Bay is a pocket beach located in the Whidbey Basin at Deception Pass State Park.
 Hard shoreline armoring was placed along the shoreline prior to the 1970s to protect a fish hatchery that operated at the site.
 The hatchery has since been dismantled.
 The riprap was impeding sediment transport processes at the site resulting in the coarsening of beach sediment and degredation of nearshore habitat.

-Interpretive signage will be installed in the fall of 2016 to help educate the public about the value of nearshore habitat and benefits of removing hard shoreline armoring.
-Stay tuned for more information about the upcoming the ribbon cutting celebration.
+Two interpretive signs were installed in the fall of 2016 to help educate the public about the value of nearshore habitat and benefits of removing hard shoreline armoring.
+The signs were unveiled during the Bowman Bay Celebration in November 2016.

-CHECK OUT THE NEW BOWMAN BAY RESTORATION VIDEO (Click Here)
+CHECK OUT THE BOWMAN BAY RESTORATION VIDEO (Click Here)